mmomtchev/Forez/README.md

 This can also be interpreted as another sign that this must be in fact the old Forez - Guy IV.
 It is difficult to imagine a 19-year old count successfully challenging the military command of a king.
 Thibault IV was selected as a military leader of the crusade because he was the only knight holding a king-level title ([#10], page 312) - being also king of Navarre.
 History remembers him as a great poet, but both his military campaigns ended in disaster.
 Still, challenging his leadership would have been possible only for a very experienced military commander.

+[#11], page 166 contains an account of Guy of Forez being taken prisoner and then ransomed in 1240, which might be completely fictitious.

+#### Death

+The fact that Guy of Forez could write a will - the one from 1241 - the day before his death, indicates that he indeed died from a long illness.

+According to #11, page 167, it is Princess Mahault who organizes the transport of his coffin from Italy.

 ### Guigues V, Count of Forez

 1220-1222 - 1259